stb-tester/stb-tester/README.rst

 =====================

-* A Unixy operating system (we have only tested on Linux; gstreamer and OpenCV allegedly work on BSD, Mac OS X, and possibly Windows with MingW/MSys; but building gst-plugins-bad, below, can be tricky).
+* A Unixy operating system (we have only tested on Linux; gstreamer and OpenCV allegedly work on BSD, Mac OS X, and possibly Windows with MingW/MSys).

 * Drivers for any required hardware components